eybmits/emoNet/README.md

 ## Model Evaluation

-To evaluate the effectiveness of the model and assign classification metrics to a new set of images, proceed with the steps detailed below:
+To evaluate the model and generate classification scores for a set of images, follow these steps:

-1. **Organize Your Data:** Position the evaluation images in a distinct catalog.
-Acceptable formats comprise PNG, JPG, JPEG, BMP, and TIFF.
+Organize Your Images: Place the images in a single folder.
+Supported formats include PNG, JPG, JPEG, BMP, and TIFF.

-2. **Facilitate the Analysis Script:** Operationalize the file by delineating the data's gift of locale in addition to the box storing the elevation of enlightenment.
+Run the Evaluation Script: Execute the script by providing the path to the images folder and the trained model file.

 ```sh
 python evaluate_emonet.py /path/to/images/folder /path/to/trained/finalmodel.pth
 ```

-3. **Reflect on the Record:** Residually, a paper encoded in the semblance of a CSV file will be chronicled within the source's gallery, this register bequeathed with the readings under the insight of 'classification_scores.csv' will incorporate the name and chronicle of each portraiture vis-à-vis the proportioned authorizations for the suggested emotional limitations.
+Review the Output: The script will save the classification scores in a CSV file named classification_scores.csv within the images folder.
+The CSV file includes the filepath of each image and the classification scores for each emotion category.